How to access EODATA using boto3 on Creodias

 key |

-Full path (including folders) of a file you want to download from EODATA repository. |
+Full path, including folders, to the file you want to download from the EODATA repository. |

 What To Do Next

-boto3 can also be used to access object storage containers from CREODIAS cloud: How to access object storage from CREODIAS using boto3
+boto3 can also be used to access object storage containers from Creodias cloud: How to access object storage from Creodias using boto3